RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 ### AWS Step Function

-1. Used for visualizing all the steps to perform inyour application
+1. Used for visualizing all the steps to perform in your application
 2. It will show you flowchart with knowledge of which aws service to use at which point in building your ML application
 3. Used to design workflows
+4. serverless
-4. advanced error handling and retry mechanism out of the code
+5. advanced error handling and retry mechanism out of the code
-5. audit of the history of workflows
+6. audit of the history of workflows
-6. ability to wait for an arbitary amount of time
+7. ability to wait for an arbitary amount of time
-7. Max execution time of state machine is 1 year
+8. Max execution time of state machine is 1 year

 # EXPLORATORY DATA ANALYSIS